zzmzzmgithub/esutils/README.md

 `Search` and `Indexer` instances are bound to a [`DataBucket`](https://wirktop.github.io/esutils/etc/apidocs/com/wirktop/esutils/DataBucket.html) which is a "pointer" to an (index,type) tuple.

-`DataBucket` can be extended for custom behaviours like prefixing/suffixing index names, etc. This can be used to implement dynamic names for the index at runtime, which can be useful for multi-tenancy, etc. Unit tests contain such customisation examples (check `DataBucket` subclasses in project).
+`DataBucket` can be extended for custom behaviours like prefixing/suffixing index or type names, etc. It is the easiest way to achieve dynamic names for the index (or type) at runtime, and can be useful for multi-tenancy, etc. Unit tests contain such customisation examples (check `DataBucket` subclasses in the project).

 A more elaborate customisation of `DataBucket` is [`AliasWrappedBucket`](https://github.com/wirktop/esutils/wiki/AliasWrappedBucket).